| The following is the complete

 so on average (worst-case), the ferret got an extra 6 months or more

 because of surgery, and in the best case, years of extra life.
+Personal comments: I am a great believer in "less

 is better" when it comes to medical care.
 Personally, I would be dead